-CAN OSTEOPATHY HELP BACK PAIN?
+CAN OSTEOPATHY HELP LOW BACK PAIN?

-IS BACK PAIN COMMON?
+IS LOW BACK PAIN COMMON?

 Back pain is a very common problem, which evidence suggests is likely to affect approximately eight out of ten of us at some point in our lives.
 Back pain accounts for more lost work days than any condition other than stress.
 It can affect both men and women, regardless of age.
-Back pain can be felt anywhere in the spine, but the lower back is the most commonly affected region.
+Back pain can be felt anywhere in the spine, but the lower back is the most commonly affected region

 WHAT ARE THE CAUSES OF BACK PAIN?

-HOW CAN OSTEOPATHY HELP?
+HOW CAN OSTEOPATHY HELP LOWER BACK PAIN?

-HOW TO HELP WITH BACK PAIN?
+TOP TIPS TO HELP WITH LOWER BACK PAIN?